What Credit Score Do You Need to Buy a Car?

 The way dealers see it, even though that three digit number isn’t quite as high as they’d like, the consumer displayed the ability to repay an auto loan in the past, so a subsequent loan seems reasonable.

-Keep in mind that the lower your credit score, the higher the interest rate will be on the auto loan or lease.
+However, keep in mind that the lower your credit score, the higher the interest rate will be on the auto loan or lease.
+So you’ll still want to make sure your credit score is as high as possible to get the best deal.

-And many car dealers only pull credit from a single credit bureau, instead of using a tri-merge, which uses the median score from all three bureaus.
+And many car dealers only pull a credit score from a single credit bureau, such as Equifax, Experian, or TransUnion, instead of using a tri-merge credit report, which uses the median score from all three bureaus.

-For this reason, it’s important to ensure that your credit is ship shape with all three credit bureaus, as you never know which one may be called upon for your loan approval.
+For this reason, it’s important to ensure that your credit is ship shape with all three credit bureaus, as you’ll never know which one may be called upon for your loan approval.

 If your credit isn’t sufficient to get that new car, the dealer will usually work with you to ensure that a sale/lease is completed.